amysiu1028/ideaBox/README.md

 id
 Every time a new idea is created, it should be added to a list that represents your data model.

+create a function that creates an object based on three key value pairs, title and body. id can be saved as well based on (id = date.now()) could make another function that will push that object into an array the array should display through a grid in the body of the html maybe all of the header could be have the input information, body would only host the array?

 iteration 1: Adding ideas
 When a user fills out both inputs and clicks “Save”: a new idea should be added to the data model.